-The Bigodi Wetlands Sanctuary near Kibale National Forest in Western Uganda, for us, was like The Little Engine That Could.
+The Bigodi Wetland Sanctuary near Kibale Forest in Western Uganda, for us, was like The Little Engine That Could.
 When you just say "I think I can!", there is no limit to what you can accomplish.
 Set-up and run by the local community, we couldn't help but be inspired by both the natural surroundings and how local residents used the resources all around them and have worked so hard to improve their lives.
-In particular, our guide Rogers, a 24 year old self-taught naturalist was incredibly knowledgeable and a force of nature.
-Read on for more about our uplifting 3 hour nature walk in Uganda's Bigodi Wetlands with Rogers, who I like to think of as the Bird Whisperer of Bigodi Swamp.
+In particular, our guide Rodgers, a 24 year old self-taught naturalist was incredibly knowledgeable and a force of nature.
+Read on for more about our uplifting 3 hour nature walk in Uganda's Bigodi Wetlands with Rodgers, who I like to think of as the Bird Whisperer of Bigodi Swamp.

 The Kibale Association for Rural and Environmental Development (KAFRED) is a community based organization started in 1992 to conserve biodiversity beyond Uganda's nationally protected areas while benefiting communities through sustainable tourism-focused businesses.
 Just one third of a kilometer wide, KAFRED's Bigodi Wetlands is a treasure-trove of Ugandan birds, primates, and other wildlife.